 Identifying and repairing any sources of heat loss in your home can dramatically change your monthly utility costs.
 Gaps in windows and doors or around pipes and wiring in your attic are just two of the major contributors to heat loss.

-Signs of gaps or leaks in your home include:
+Signs that your home may have gaps or leaks include:

 Using correct weatherstripping and caulking techniques and conducting seasonal inspections of your home will help you to keep heat inside your home and lower your energy costs.